mr-sagar-shelar/yadl-website/content/english/blog/_index.md

 ---
-title: "Blog Posts"
+title: "YADL Showcase"
-meta_title: ""
+meta_title: "Showcase"
-description: "this is meta description"
+description: "This showcase list all the diagrams created using YADL."
 ---